 Low cost health insurance plans in Virginia provide affordable medical coverage to individuals, families, the self-employed, and small businesses.
 Compare free quotes and review the top plans in the state from the most reputable and highly-rated companies, both during and after Open Enrollment.
 You can easily apply for a policy that will give you the benefits you need, at the guaranteed lowest rates.
 Providing your zip code starts the easy process.
 Choose and customize coverage that matches your budget, with a large provider network.
 Many plans provide copays (no deductible) for primary-care physician and specialist office visits, Urgent Care visits, and ER visits.

 Many of the least expensive plans still provide rich benefits, including office visit, ER, major medical, and prescription drug coverage.
 And unless you are purchasing a short-term policy, all of your qualified preventive benefits are free, without paying any out-of-pocket costs.
 Thus, if you need a complete annual physical, OBGYN exam, mammogram or colonoscopy, you're fully covered.
 If you have children, all of their well-check visits along with many other benefits are provided with no copays, deductibles, waiting periods, or out-of-pocket costs to meet.
 Many immunizations and screenings are 100% covered.

-Va plan designs changed four years ago when the State Exchange/Marketplace became operational.
+Va plan designs changed five years ago when the State Exchange/Marketplace became operational.
 Since all carriers did not participate, specific policies were originally not available.
 However, consumers can now purchase coverage inside or outside of the Marketplace.
 Also, federal tax subsidies help many single persons and families pay for their benefits.
 Our website always provides the most current and affordable plan options, regardless if you are eligible for Obamacare subsidies, or your household income is too high to qualify for an instant tax credit.

 Most Affordable Virginia Health Insurance Plans